TV PROGRAM WORKSHEETS FOR HOMEWORK

 On a Friday afternoon or perhaps during the last class before a holiday, when attention spans are particularly short, hold a brief discussion with the class on "What are your favorite TV programs?"
 Have a trusted student take notes or have the class write their favorites on index cards and hand them in.
 The responses may be surprising.

-TWM's TV Program Worksheet for Homework — Fiction (available to TWM subscribers) will make it clear that the TV program being watched contains the elements and employs the devices of fiction.
+TWM's TV Program Worksheet for Homework — Fiction will make it clear that the TV program being watched contains the elements and employs the devices of fiction.
 See also, TWM's Movies as Literature Homework Project.

 Using TV Program Worksheets for Homework Assignments in History or Social Studies Classes

 There are three types of television shows that are useful in history/social studies lesson planning: documentaries, historical fiction, and current events, including news shows.
 The class can be assigned to watch a documentary type show and to write responses to questions about it.
-Excellent question prompts can be found at TV Program Worksheet for Homework — Informational Documentary and TV Program Worksheet for Homework — Documentary Designed to Persuade, which are available to TWM subscribers.
+Excellent question prompts can be found at TV Program Worksheet for Homework — Informational Documentary and TV Program Worksheet for Homework — Documentary Designed to Persuade.

 Some TV programs are works of historical fiction.
 In fact, most students, when they get out of school, will not read books of historical analysis.
 They will obtain most of their knowledge of past events through historical fiction, from television, movies, or novels.
 Teaching students how to evaluate historical fiction gives them tools for analysis that they can employ their entire adult lives.
 See also, TWM's Historical Fiction in Film Homework Project.